rithwiks/4641_Project/README.md

 ## Overview of Missing Data
 ![image](https://github.com/rithwiks/4641_Team54/assets/62059099/f252f4bf-8fe2-4f87-814e-a0454971eed8)

 The image above shows a count of missing values by each column in a movie dataset.
 It highlights that 'belongs_to_collection' and 'homepage' have the highest number of missing entries, telling that these are less frequently recorded attributes.
 Other columns like 'genres', 'overview', and 'tagline' also show missing data, but to a lesser extent.
 The dataset seems well-maintained for key identifiers like 'id', 'budget', 'imdb_id', and 'revenue', all with zero missing values, which could be crucial for analysis.

 ## Insights

+### Movie Revenue Classification
 ![image](https://github.com/rithwiks/4641_Team54/assets/62059099/804384ee-8fb7-46b0-8d41-c35ab2d3543c)

+The bar chart above is showing the distribution of movies for revenue classifications.
+We have evenly distributed of movies across different revenue levels so that we can effectively analyze the proportion of movies that fall into each revenue category.

 ![image](https://github.com/rithwiks/4641_Team54/assets/62059099/c8fb64ce-c33a-45c0-a98e-c1cf61fea120)

+The box plot above is illustrating the range and distribution of movie budgets across five revenue classes: very low, low, medium, high, and very high.
+The boxes indicate the interquartile ranges of the budgets within each revenue class, with the lines inside the boxes representing the median budget values.
+Outliers are represented by circles above the whiskers of the boxes.
+The trend suggests that higher revenue classes tend to have higher median budgets and a wider range of budget values.
+Moreover, especially in very high level revenue class, the plot is suggesting that a few movies had significantly larger budgets than the most of their class.

 ![image](https://github.com/rithwiks/4641_Team54/assets/62059099/16d529cb-051c-4a78-8d3b-d8813e6b2847)
 ![image](https://github.com/rithwiks/4641_Team54/assets/62059099/71d6caf9-99f8-4205-9e73-adecdb2956b3)
 ![image](https://github.com/rithwiks/4641_Team54/assets/62059099/9a1b0847-dfec-4467-a1a5-b480263d925c)